ionic-team/ionic-framework/BREAKING.md

 - `size` has been removed from the `ion-input` component.
 Developers should use CSS to specify the visible width of the input.
 - `accept` has been removed from the `ion-input` component.
 This was previously used in conjunction with the `type="file"`.
 However, the `file` value for `type` is not a valid value in Ionic Framework.
 - The `legacy` property and support for the legacy syntax, which involved placing an `ion-input` inside of an `ion-item` with an `ion-label`, have been removed.
 For more information on migrating from the legacy input syntax, refer to the [Input documentation](https://ionicframework.com/docs/api/input#migrating-from-legacy-input-syntax).

+<h4 id="version-8x-modal">Modal</h4>

+- Detection for Capacitor <= 2 with applying status bar styles has been removed.
+Developers should ensure they are using Capacitor 3 or later when using the card modal presentation.

 <h4 id="version-8x-nav">Nav</h4>